 Ticketing is the issuing of tickets to people wanting to travel to other places.
-Airline ticketing involves issuing of an airline ticketing to customers and reserving a seat for them on the Airline.
-Manual ticketing system has been working efficiently for many years but with some major setbacks in the aspect of accessing past records and files, show processing, communication between sub-stations and controlling people from making errors.
+Airline ticketing involves an airline ticketing to customers issuing of and seat for them on the Airline. reserving a Manual ticketing system has been working efficiently for many years but with some major setbacks in the aspect of accessing past records and files, show processing, communication between sub-stations and controlling people from making errors.
 All these contributed to the introduction of a computerized airline ticketing system which is achieved in this work.